 MMS Project Manager

 Mr. Tooley is currently the project manager for NASA's Magnetospheric Multiscale (MMS) mission.
-MMS is an in-house GSFC mission launching in late 2014 which will use four identical spacecraft, flown in formation in Earth orbit, to make three-dimensional measurements of the plasma in the magnetospheric boundary regions and investigate the fundamental energy transfer process of magnetic reconnection.
+MMS is an in-house GSFC mission launching in March of 2015, which will use four identical spacecraft, flown in formation in Earth orbit, to make three-dimensional measurements of the plasma in the magnetospheric boundary regions and investigate the fundamental energy transfer process of magnetic reconnection.
 Mr. Tooley joined the MMS Team as Project Manager in May 2011.

 Prior to being assigned as the MMS project manager Mr. Tooley was NASA's project manager for the Joint Polar Satellite System (JPSS) Flight Project.
 The JPSS Flight Project is responsible for providing the nation's next generation of polar orbiting weather and climate science satellites in partnership with the National Oceanic and Atmospheric Administration (NOAA).